pranith0410/AI-image-generator/README.md

-# AI-image-generator
-A web-based AI image generation tool built with Flask (backend) and Python.
-This project integrates Stable Diffusion to transform text prompts into high-quality AI-generated images.
+# AI Image Generator 🎨

+This project generates images from text prompts using Stable Diffusion.

+Built with:
+- Python
+- Hugging Face Diffusers
+- Gradio

+Deployed on Hugging Face Spaces.